terminal-guy/terminal-guy/README.md

 ### Hi there 👋

 ### I Am Vishal Adhithya [aka] terminal-guy

-- 🔭 I’m currently working on Flutter Project named Doom Nvim ...
+- 🔭 I’m currently working on named Doom Nvim ...
 - 🌱 I’m currently learning Everything like Flutter and Automation Stuff...
 - 🤔 I’m looking for help with collaboration with open source projects...
-- 💬 Ask me about WHAT'S MY BEST HABIT...
-- ⚡ Ask me about anything, I am happy to help
+- ⚡ Ask me about anything, I am happy to HELP.
-- 🥅 GOAL FOR THIS YEAR: UPLOAD MY APPS TO THE PLAY STORE...
-- 🥅 GOAL FOR 2021: NOT YET PLANNED
+- 🥅 GOAL FOR 2021: IS TO SCORE 450 plus in 10th...
-- 📫 Reach me on:- vishaladhithya19@gmail.com ...
+- 📫 Reach me on:- vishaladhithya19@gmail.com

 ### Languages and Tools: